michaelrosenberg300/1DT305/README.md

 ![](https://i.imgur.com/QmQt6dE.png)*Screenshot from Ubidots showing my "airflowmeter"-device with the 4 variables.*

-The MQTT protocol includes a *Quality of Service (QoS)* parameter which sets the "amition level" when sending data.
+The MQTT protocol includes a *Quality of Service (QoS)* parameter which sets the "ambition level" when sending data.
 I used `QoS = 0` which means that the data is sent but my Lopy4 will not know if Ubidots received the data or not.
 This is the most efficient way to send data and since the data rate is "high" anyhow, it should not be a problem if single data readings are lost sometimes.

 ## Presenting the data
 The data is presented in two ways.
 The first one is that the PyCom device uses its LED with `Green` = "Outgoing airflow" and `Red` = "Incoming or uncertain airflow" to show the estimated airflow direction.
 I have added some hysteresis (in software) so the LED can only change color every 10th minute.